wlcasperSchoolAcc/GodComplex-4262Ridgebots/README.md

 # Necessary Disclaimer
 If at this point you're asking me "How do I reverse a motor", you should not be looking at this, and should instead focus on learning the FTC documentation first.

+Oh, and if you're wondering about all the imports across all the programs.
+About 90% of those are useless and redundant.
+They are kept for convenience, since all those imports also happen to be enough for just about any Auton or TeleOp you write.
+Feel free to copy-paste them whenever.

 # MoveScum
 You only need to know two values here.
 MaxV and MaxA.
 They stand for velocity and acceleration respectively.
 Basically, they control how fast your robot starts to move and its top speed.
 If they are too high, the robot may just catapult itself into a wall, so be careful with this.
 Do not change anything inside the actual program, only through GodObject.